JonathanJonsson/JonathanJonsson/README.md

 * Asynchronous programming
 * Network programming
 * Blueprints in Unreal 5
+* Shaders in Unreal 5

 ### I'm currently studying 📘:
 * C++ with Unreal 5
-* Shaders in Unreal 5
+* Replication in Unreal 5

 ### Relevant work experience
 I have a masters degree in chemical engineering, enabling me to work as project manager, handling teams of between 3 - 12 people.
 I have also worked with coaching senior positions into implementing LEAN and Agile ways of working.